pecheny/UnityNetworkingSample/Readme.md

  The `Config` also takes illustrative role.
 In real project you may want to put configuration in external file so you would able to configure same build for different PCs.

-_Protobuf_. (and) is a very fast and compact way of serialization.
+_Protobuf_ is a very fast and compact way of serialization.
 In Unity we would use [.NET implementation](https://github.com/mgravell/protobuf-net).
 In comparison with some other serializers (like JSON) it has some limitation.
 You need to define format of all packets you want to serialize in the following way: